DontEatThemCookies/esolang/README.md

 * Brainfuck
 * Super Stack!

 Copyright 2021 David Costell.
-All works in this repository are licensed under the terms of the MIT License, and provided with NO WARRANTY whatsoever.
+All works in this repository are licensed under the terms of the MIT License **UNLESS SPECIFIED OTHERWISE**, and provided with **NO WARRANTY** whatsoever.

 [Looking for the HQ9+ implementations?](https://github.com/DontEatThemCookies/HQ9)